How to Know When to Replace Your Patio Doors in Plattsburgh

 Visible Gaps or Cracks

-It’s time to replace your patio door if you spot gaps between the two doors or between the doors and the frame.
+It’s time to get a new patio door if you spot gaps between the two doors or between the doors and the frame.
 This can cost you on your heating and cooling bills.

-Snow or rain can drip through these gaps, causing damage to your door and flooring.
+Snow or rain can seep through these gaps, causing damage to your door and flooring.

 Get rid of wooden patio doors that are chipping, peeling or blistering.
 This could be a symptom that the door is deteriorating from the inside.